 What Are the Five Elements of an Enforceable Non-Compete Clause in North Carolina?

 One of the most valuable assets for businesses and big companies is their human capital: their employees.
 Companies hire employees that can produce valuable work for them.
 Particularly in certain industries in which intellectual property is integral to the business they’re in, these businesses will often hire their talented employees under contracts.
 Many of these employee-employer contracts will contain language that says that if the employee leaves their current company, they can’t go work for a company with which their current employer competes.
-These are known as “non-compete clauses” or “covenants not to compete.”
+These are known as “non-compete clause” or “covenants not to compete.”

 While businesses use non-compete clauses to protect their intellectual property and trade secrets, there can be challenges upholding them in practice.
-The difficulty that non-compete clauses can create for employees when trying to move forward in their careers or jobs is why North Carolina courts have generally regarded non-compete clauses as unenforceable unless they meet five requirements.
+The difficulty that non-compete clauses can create for employees when trying to move forward in their careers or jobs is why North Carolina courts have generally regarded enforceable non-compete clauses unenforceable unless they meet five requirements.

 #1: Consideration